Infinite (continuous) spin particle in constant curvature space: Construction of the first class constraints at the curved background

 where \be \mathcal{D}_h {R}_{ab}{}^{cd} = \partial_h {R}_{ab}{}^{cd} +\omega_{h,a}{}^g{R}_{gb}{}^{cd} +\omega_{h,b}{}^g{R}_{ag}{}^{cd} +\omega_{h,}{}^c{}_g{R}_{ab}{}^{gd} +\omega_{h,}{}^d{}_g{R}_{ab}{}^{cg} \ee and $\partial_a = e^\mu{}_{a}\partial_\mu$, $\omega_{a,bc}=e^\mu{}_{a}\omega_{\mu\,bc}$.
-We see that the above relations do not form a closed algebra in the general case.
-Therefore, we need some restrictions on geometry.
+We see that the above relations do not form a closed algebra in general case.
+Therefore, we need some restrictions on the geometry.

-To clarify what restrictions we should impose, we turn attention that only the quantities $\ell$ and $\tilde\ell$ are linear in $\mathcal{P}_a$.
+To clarify what kind of restrictions we should impose, we turn attention that only the quantities $\ell$ and $\tilde\ell$ are linear in $\mathcal{P}_a$.
 The right-hand sides of \p{PB-1F0-l}, \p{PB-1F0-tl} contain the terms linear in $\mathcal{P}_a$ and the terms that do not contain the $\mathcal{P}_a$.
-However, the expressions $\ell$ and $\tilde\ell$ involve vector contractions $\mathcal{P}_a \left(\xi\sigma^a \bar\xi \right)$ and $\mathcal{P}_a \left(\bar\pi\tilde\sigma^a \pi \right)$.
-Therefore, it is required to make such restrictions on the background geometry that would allow the formation of only the terms with the above contractions in the right-hand sides of \p{PB-ll-T0}, \p{PB-ll0-T0}.
-Otherwise, it will be necessary to introduce new constraints that are linear in $\mathcal{P}_a$, and the resulting theory will not have a correct flat limit.
+But the expressions $\ell$ and $\tilde\ell$ involve vector contractions $\mathcal{P}_a \left(\xi\sigma^a \bar\xi \right)$ and $\mathcal{P}_a \left(\bar\pi\tilde\sigma^a \pi \right)$.
+Therefore, it is required to make such restrictions on the background geometry that allow to form in the right-hand sides of \p{PB-ll-T0}, \p{PB-ll0-T0} only the terms with above contractions.
+Otherwise, it will be necessary to introduce new constraints that are linear in $\mathcal{P}_a$, and the resulting theory will not have the correct flat limit.